18/10/2024

 WHAT IS MENOPAUSE?

-Menopause is the decline and cessation of reproductive potential as the follicles in the ovaries become depleted1.
-In other words, menopause is when your periods stop because of changes in your hormone levels, usually between 45 and 55 years old.
+It is the decline and cessation of reproductive potential as the follicles in the ovaries become depleted1.
+In other words, it is when your periods stop because of changes in your hormone levels, usually between 45 and 55 years old.
 It is generally divided into perimenopause, menopause and postmenopause.
-Perimenopause, meaning around menopause, is the stage when you are having symptoms of menopause but are still menstruating and ends when you’ve gone a year without a period1.
+Perimenopause, meaning around menopause, is the stage when you are having symptoms but are still menstruating and ends when you’ve gone a year without a period1.

 Stages of Menopause